Help in the terminal

 - Low-level flight information screens

 - Space for wheelchair users.

 Our security staff are obliged to carry out a hand-search whenever a passenger activates the archway metal detector alarm.
 If you are a wheelchair user, that’s likely to be the case.
 We recognise that it may be more suitable to have this search carried out away from the main search area, so please don’t hesitate to request this if you’d prefer it.

 If you are using a wheelchair provided by the airport and wish to walk through the archway, to avoid an unnecessary search, you're welcome to do so.

 Journey times to gates will vary depending on the terminal and your destination.
-To help cover these distances, we do provide moving walkways, lifts and a transfer train in Terminal 5.
+To help cover these distances we provide moving walkways, lifts and a transfer shuttle in Terminal 5.

 Departure gates are subject to change and prior notice will be given on the flight information screens in the terminal.
 You can also check departure gates with your airline at check-in.

 All departure gates in the main terminal ('A' gates) are approximately 200m(about five minutes) from security.
 Gates in satellite terminal T2B ('B' gates) are 800m (about 20 minutes) from security.
 UK and Ireland flights depart from 'A' gates.